• Skip to main content

 The severe case indicates that the symptoms include swelling on the throat and the same is true with difficulty in inhalation.
 Other indications you need to realize cover sneezing, runny nose, coughing problem, and eyes tending to be watery.

-The mold spore is finally actively produced and air-borne.
+The green mold spore is finally actively produced and air-borne.
 It spreads widely and is inadvertently inhaled by people.
 Then, it contacts your nose, eyes, as well as mouth.

 3. Certain Green Mold Can Produce Toxin